RosettaCommons/documentation/internal_documentation/Assembly-of-models.md

 Assembly of backbones is implemented within a Mover, and thus can be accessed via the [[RosettaScripts]] interface.
 There are currently several Movers implemented, each designed to accomplish different design goals.
 The base AssemblyMover has a handful of core methods which are selectively implemented or overwritten by the various sub-movers.

+SEWING is primarily run through [[RosettaScripts]].
+Below, we describe the RosettaScripts interface to SEWING.

 ###Flags common to all SEWING movers
 ```
 -s                              The input PDB (ignored, but still required, for many SEWING Movers)